What does silence look like.

 And again.

-In the presence of a world that thrives on the absence of ourselves and the desire to sell selves,
+the absence of ourselves and the desire to sell selves,

-I learned as girl that I did not exist
+that I did not exist

 I searched in critical eyes, fine printed text, swiftly moving images